Sandwich Œuf-Mimosa

 Sandwich on multigrain/seeded baguette.

-The caprese is a French cafe's light, meat-free summer line, and the basil is the argument: the one leaf, torn not cut and added last, that makes it a caprese and not a bare tomato-and-mozzarella.
+The caprese is a French café's light, meat-free summer line, and the basil is what earns the Capri name: the one leaf, torn not cut and added last, over cold tomato and fresh mozzarella.

 Egg sandwich; various preparations.